-After considering a number of alternative IT systems over the past years, the Board of EIL has commissioned the implementation of a new integrated insurance software system.
-The proposed integrated solution will provide a significantly improved IT platform to allow EIL to better service its customers and meet current and future operational and regulatory requirements.
+After considering a number of alternative IT systems over the past years, the Board of EIL has commissioned the implementation of a new integrated insurance software system that will provide a significantly improved IT platform to allow EIL to better service its customers, grow, enhance its processes and meet current and future operational and regulatory requirements.
+The implementation period is in its final phases and the Company plans to transition over to the new system in the very near future.

 All departmental managers are responsible to establish all relevant internal controls within their area of responsibility in line with the Internal Control Policy.
-The Company outsources the internal audit function to a third-party firm in order to provide additional assurance to the Board of Directors on the adequacy of internal controls.
+The Company outsources the internal audit function to a thirdparty firm in order to provide additional assurance to the Board of Directors on the adequacy of internal controls.
 A Fraud Policy has also been set up with respect to the procedures necessary to combat and report fraud.